bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 suddenly died of a heart attack.
 [Ned was fifty-one](https://www.findagrave.com/memorial/11932084/edwin_terry-prothro) when he died.
 Ned should have done better in life.
 He had gifts.
-He wasn't depression prone like Richard, and he had chances; he just didn't seize them.
+He wasn't depression-prone like Richard, and he had chances; he just didn't seize them.
 I was surprised and saddened to learn of Ned's death.
 His life ended just as mine was kicking into a better and happier phase.